 I believe this is a very large egg sac for a type of orb weaver spider.

 This is a giant Pacific salamander and it was an unexpected find.
 We were checking out some huge cave crickets and noticed this salamander hiding out in a crevice.
 Most giant Pacifics leave the water after adolescence, lose their outer gills, and head to places like this.
-Interesting thing is that there is no water for ~1.25 miles and that's down at the bottom of the hill.
-It is truly amazing that this little thing climbed all the way up here to hang out in this cave.
+The interesting thing is that there is no water for ~1.25 miles and that's down at the bottom of the hill.
+It is truly amazing that this soft, little thing climbed all the way up here to hang out in this cave.
 I came back a month or two later and it was still here in the same spot.

 This is a coast range fence lizard.
 Another creature I don't remember seeing before, at least from this close.
 This one was really patient and let me get really close.
 It is pregnant, so that may be the reason why.
 I left before I stressed her out too much.
 These thing are really cool looking.
+(Edit - I have seen them.
+These are usually what you see around your neighborhood scampering along rocks.
+This one was just much larger.)

 I believe this is another western fence lizard sunning itself before it scampered off.